Back to catalog

 Discord is an instant messaging application for MacOS, Windows, Linux, Android, and iOS.
 Discord is used to communicate via voice chat and text chat, and has image-sharing and file-sharing capabilities.

-A big thanks to Richard Stallman for linking to our article here!
+Thanks to Richard Stallman for linking to our article here!
 The spotlight is very much appreciated.

 Discord is spyware because it collects all information that passes through its communication platform.
 As Discord is a centralized communication platform, all communications have to go through Discord's official servers, where all of that information can potentially be recorded.
 The vast majority of said information has been confirmed to be recorded, such as all communications between users.
 Discord has also been confirmed to use other spyware features such as various forms of telemetry.
 Discord's main source of income is from investment, from which it has received over $129 million dollars.
 Discord cannot be built from source and the source code for Discord is unavailable.